seng438-winter-2022/seng438-a4-SeherD/Assignment4-ReportTemplate.md

 |                 |   |

 ## Introduction
+The purpose of this lab was for the group to gain knowledge in the area of mutation testing, as well as GUI testing.
+By enhancing our test suites from assignment three with a focus on adding more thorough mutation coverage, we developed a comprehensive set of tests for the methods in the Range Class and Data Utilities Class.
+The use of mutation testing with the help of Pitclipse combined with the GUI testing of a website using Selenium was a great way to gain experience.
+Each section of the lab allowed the team to refine their skills in the design, development, and execution of tests.
+Lastly, it helped us evaluate the quality of the tests written.

 ## Analysis of 10 Mutants of the Range Class

 **Mutation of line 91 number 5:**

 Negated double local variable number 1 -> SURVIVED.
 This mutation involves the constructor function of class Range, and has survived.
 The line currently reads:
 String msg = “Range(double, double): require lower (“ + lower …
 This ‘msg’ is a string that is returned as an IllegalArgumentException.
 Although we have a test case that enters this branch and expects an illegal argument exception to be thrown, it does not check the message of the exception, so if an exception is thrown with a different message than expected (negative val instead of positive val), then the test case will still pass, thus the mutant will survive.

 **Mutation of line 95 number 4:**